-The new invention in strata survey is a good thing in order to replace the conventional method with the new idea.
-It is because technological requirement always needed not just in the construction field, but also in most of the field.
-This study was carried out to study the limitation and suitability of the TLS for strata building survey.
+This study was carried out to study the limitation and suitability of the TLS for building survey.
 The 3D modeling analysis and 3D visualization analysis was produced.
 The 3D modeling analysis consists of the accuracy evaluation for TLS, MLS and Distometer technique.
-The maximum distance difference between Distometer is 0.223m which is in point b-c by using MLS and the minimum distance difference is 0.002m in point h - I by using TLS.
+The maximum distance difference between Distometer is 0.223m which is in point b-c by using MLS and the minimum distance difference is 0.002m in point h-I by using TLS.
 The RMSE for TLS technique is 0.001m while the RMSE for MLS technique is 0.007m.
-The difference value of these two technique is 0.006m.
+The difference value of these two techniques is 0.006m.
 It shows the accuracy between three techniques not much different in the form of decimal point.

-Meanwhile, the 3D visualization analysis that compare the presentation of the model was produced which shows the data from TLS is easier to process and generate the 3D model because it comes with an image and it can be as a references and helps user in generating the 3D model of the building processing compared with MLS data.
+Meanwhile, the 3D visualization analysis that compare the presentation of the model was produced which shows the data from TLS is easier to process and generate the 3D model because it comes with an image and it can be as a reference and helps user in generating the 3D model of the building processing compared with MLS data.